ueler/angular-rxjs-unsubscribe/EXAMPLES.md

 So the statement from the documentation is correct and you don't have to manually unsubscribe when using observables from ``ActivatedRoute``.

-NOTE: This is only valid for ``ActivatedRoute`` observables and not for other router observables (as shown below)!
+Note: This is only valid for ``ActivatedRoute`` observables and not for other router observables (as shown below)!

 ## Angular routing: Router events (NavigationStart, etc...)